-Last night, I wanted to see if a concept I had for making an object appear in mid-air in stop-motion animation would work.
+Last night, I wanted to see if a concept I had for making an object appear in mid-air in stop motion animation (to look like it's falling, flying, or floating) would work.

 I'm imagining it's a pretty standard way of doing it, but I wanted to see if I could do it.